gyan42/spark-streaming-playground/docs/Postgres.md

 Here is a good comparision [PostgreSQL vs MySQL](https://www.postgresqltutorial.com/postgresql-vs-mysql/)

-The choice of PostgresSQL was donesince we are using closest managed service in AWS called [Redshift](https://aws.amazon.com/redshift/)
+The choice of PostgresSQL was done since we are using closest managed service in AWS called [Redshift](https://aws.amazon.com/redshift/)

 ## Setup